tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Rated X at Space 550, produced by Ky Martinez Events, with DJs T’Don and Jerac

-We’ve known producer Ky Martinez and his husband Juan for many years (they sat at the circuit queen table at our wedding reception) and it’s been wonderful watching them go from producing their monthly House Party event at Powerhouse (every second-Saturday) to building their reputation with larger more sophisticated events like Imagina, Heaven, and the notorious Folsom afterhours Nocturnal.
+We’ve known producer Ky Martinez and his husband Juan for many years (they sat at the circuit queen table at our wedding reception).
+It’s been wonderful watching them go from producing their monthly House Party event at Powerhouse (every second-Saturday) to building their reputation with larger more sophisticated events like Imagina, Heaven, and the notorious Folsom afterhours Nocturnal.
 Their events always draw a fantastic crowd that is a diverse, broad slice of the city’s denizens (leather, muscle, queens, queers, jocks, fairies, and all the rest) and all generations in attendance.

 The Rated X party will have over a 1,000 hot men at at this Saturday main even with fetish demos and slutty gogos.
 Space 550 is a sprawling location with lots of nooks and crannies, so be sure to explore all the crevices you can.
 You’ll need to take an Uber or Lyft to get out there.
 Grab a bunch of guys with you in the hotel lobby and order an SUV and chat ’em up on the way there.